Pilladian/similarity-detection-tool/README.md

-# Website Comparer
+# Similarity Detection

-In this project we created a tool for comparing websites based on different objectives.
-Therefore, we implemented the following features
+In this project we created a tool that is able to detect phishing websites.
+It takes a domain as input and now scans the internet for domains that look similar to the given one.
+For that we use a process that is called `Typosquatting`.
+If there really exist some of those websites the second component of the tool comes in, the `Website Comparison Tool`.
+Now the target website that was given is compared to the generated ones, found earlier.
+At the end the tool states a similarity score how suspicious the compared website is.
+With our tool companies can check for malicious websites, that try to impersonate them.

+## Typosquatting
+`TODO: Sasha`

+## Website Comparison Tool
+Given two URLs the tool will look at different features of the websites trying to compare them.
+For each feature it calculates a similarity percentage which are then used to set a score for the specific feature.
+The sum of all feature scores is the final similarity score that states how suspicious a website looks like.

-## Features
+### Features
 - Content
-    - removed HTML markup
+    - remove HTML markup
-    - count line overlaps of both websites
+    - Similarity Percentage: line overlaps on both websites

 - Domain
     - remove common parts like [.de, .com, http, https, etc]
-    - count word overlaps of both domains
+    - Similarity Percentage: word overlaps on both domains

-- Hrefs
+- Links
-    - collect all hrefs in both websites
+    - collect all hrefs in both websites (html-tag: href)
-    - loop through all hrefs to compare everyone to everyone
+    - loop through all of them to compare everyone to everyone
-    - count word overlaps for them to calculate an average
+    - Similarity Percentage: average word overlaps

 - Image-URLs
-    - collect all image-links in both websites
+    - collect all image-links in both websites (html-tag: src)
     - loop through all links to compare everyone to everyone
-    - count word overlaps for them to calculate an average
+    - Similarity Percentage: average word overlaps

 - Images
     - create screenshot of both websites and compare them
     - use different metrics for comparing (MSE, SSIM, SIM)

-## Typosquatting

-To find cloned websites that are used for phishing, we also focused on typosquatting.
-This is a procedure where similar looking letters are swapped in the url to cause the victim to think everything is correct.
-We also collected some use-cases where the victim miss clicks on the keyboard.
-Furthermore, we wrote a script that is able to check if the website exists to perform a similarity check on them using the above described objectives.
+      - ***MSE***: compare each pixel of the one image to the corresponding pixel of the other image
+      - ***SSIM***: same as MSE but with bigger kernel size
+      - ***SIM***: take difference of both images in embedding space

 ## Installation
 - clone repository